 - Limited Z height for tall blades such as fan blades

-Now, let’s take a look at what our product expert from the Metrology Matters Live event, Giles Gaskell, has to say in this short, but in-depth demonstration of the Wenzel’s CORE Optical CMM system in action.
+Now, let’s take a look at the next video with an in-depth demonstration of the WENZEL’s CORE Optical CMM system in action.

-1. Ultra high speed inspection – typically twice as fast the REVO for single blades
+1. Ultra high speed inspection – typically twice as fast as the REVO for single blades.

 3 possible disadvantages of CORE Optical CMM